-Compulsory: Wye School blazer with braiding; white blouse; Wye School kilt, to be worn as sold with a minimum length of 22"; plain navy or black socks/tights, or skin-coloured tights.
+Compulsory: Wye School blazer with braiding; white blouse; Wye School kilt, to be worn as sold with a minimum length of 22"; plain navy, grey, or black socks/tights, or natural-coloured tights.

 Optional: Plain, navy, V-necked jumper under blazer.
-White shirt and School tie can be worn as an alternative to a white blouse.
-Plain charcoal, loose-fitting trousers can be worn as alternative to the Wye School kilt.
+White shirt and school tie can be worn as an alternative to a white blouse.
+Plain charcoal grey or black trousers can be worn as alternative to the Wye School kilt.
 Plain white vests/T-shirts can be worn under blouses.